 - encouraging the establishment of start-up independent businesses to locate in Liscard

 - increasing footfall in the town centre

 - fostering a more diverse and attractive high street

 Liscard Community Grant Scheme

-In order to support communities to thrive, we want this funding scheme to:
+In order to support communities to thrive, the aim of this funding scheme was to:

 - increase the diversity of current town centre uses including meanwhile and pop-up uses, and a range of activities to support community regeneration

 - attract visitors and businesses through an improved cultural and community offer

 - improve the places and spaces that matter to the local community, raising civic pride and identity in the town and creating a more animated, confident and vibrant town centre